-In accordance with Government Auditing Standards, we have also issued a report dated November 20, 2019 on our consideration of VCTC's internal control over financial reporting for the TDA Valley Express Fund and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance, and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated November 17, 2020 on our consideration of VCTC's internal control over financial reporting for the TDA Valley Express Fund and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance, and the results of that testing, and not to provide an opinion on the effectiveness of VCTC's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering VCTC's internal control over financial reporting and compliance.